warning: "_POSIX_THREAD_CPUTIME" is not defined

 We could indeed replace some of this functionality with std::chrono, but we won't do that for the 2016 release.
 We also need to reconsider whether we need the functionality of gmx_gettime_per_thread using CLOCK_THREAD_CPUTIME_ID, given our expectation that the affinity of threads is set if performance is of interest, and we only care about accuracy of timing measurements when performance is of interest.

-#8 Updated by Mark Abraham over 3 years ago
+#8 Updated by Mark Abraham about 4 years ago

 - Assignee set to Mark Abraham

 The use of the >= was an error I introduced in 690c59fdfd0f8cff4207fc7b61c2c284ab402566.
 There, I also introduced HAVE_CLOCK_GETTIME so that we also test that the C run-time library (libcrt) can link in the symbol for clock_gettime (which is problematic e.g. with static linking on Crays).
 We need to use clock_gettime only when it is known to work, and the updated fix at https://gerrit.gromacs.org/#/c/5919/3 does this.